beriganr/meal-prep-app/README.md

-Welcome to the meal planner app.
-The purpose of this app is to allow a user to find recipe inspirations using a single ingredient.
-When the program is run, the user inputs the amount of recipes they'd like to see, along with the primary ingredient they'll be using.
-For now the program fetches the data using the Spoonacular API and stores it in a PostgreSQL database.
-Certain error handling conditions are implemented to ensure proper usage.
-These include limiting the number of recipes per fetch, ensuring no duplicate entries into the db, and ensuring valid ingredient queries.
-The next stop will be to make this more interactive and displayable through a web page.

 Meal Planner App Setup and Run Instructions
 Step 1: PostgreSQL Database Setup
 Install PostgreSQL if it's not already installed.
 Download from PostgreSQL official website.